bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Sjors Provost: 00:16:22

 yeah so we'll jump back in our little queue to BIP339 witness transaction id relay or WTXID so here's the thing a long long time ago before there was SegWit, transactions had a hash.
 And this hash represented, you know, the entire transaction.
-But...

 Aaron van Wirdum: 00:16:43